brucean52/restaurant-antd/README.md

 In the project directory, you can run:

 ### 1. Must have a PostgreSQL db setup and running
-Run the SQL queries in the /backend/src/queries to setup the db.
+Run the SQL queries in the `/backend/src/queries` directory to setup the db.

 ### 2. System configuration setup
 Create a .env file in both the backend and frontend folders using the .env.example files.